Skip to main content

 History

 The church of Olympia was based on Mount Olympus, and it was here that the Avatar of Olympia was to be found tending the ever burning flame.
-Smaller temples to Olympia are common in Hellenia.
+Smaller temples to Olympia are common in Haladria.
 These smaller temples also acted as places that were the common people could place wagers on the outcome of the games.

-While almost unknown outside of Hellenia, within the League Olympia was second only to Morpheus and Ishmund in importance.
+While almost unknown outside of Haladria, within the League Olympia was second only to Morpheus and Ishmund in importance.
 Though most people only prayed to Olympia directly during the time of the games themselves, she did have a small and dedicated priesthood who not only oversaw the Olympics themselves but also all other heroic challenges and maintained the Book of Ages- a history of all heroes past and present.

 The current Olympia is in fact a Paladin of Olympia, Pyrolatrius the Ember.
 At the last Olympics he and the other members of the Torch pantheon ascended to godhood and he took on her mantle, and grants spirits to her priests.
 So far no doctrinal difference has been noted.